julsraemy/prezi/md/intro-open-data-2024.md

 ## Data Mining

-- Data mining is the process of analyzing large datasets to discover patterns, correlations, and insights.
+- Data mining is the process of analysing large datasets to discover patterns, correlations, and insights.
   - Advantages: Helps in identifying trends, making predictions, and informing decision-making processes; can uncover hidden patterns in data.
   - Challenges: Requires significant computational resources, potential privacy concerns, and the need for skilled interpretation of results.
 - Examples